-#2 CHOOSING YOUR VISA AND RESIDENCE PERMIT Do you want to invest or create a business in France?
+#2 CHOOSING YOUR VISA AND RESIDENCE PERMIT

+Do you want to invest or create a business in France?

-Good to know Certain business areas may be subject to regulations or require specific diplomas.
+Certain business areas may be subject to regulations or require specific diplomas.
 These are professional activities known as "regulated activities" (e.g. architecture, medicine, etc.).
 It is preferable to be aware of potential specificities before embarking on your business project.

 The company director who is a national of the EU, EEA or Switzerland may carry out their business in the same way as a French national, without further formality.

 For investors and entrepreneurs of a nationality of a non-European country, you can set up a business in France from abroad (without residency on the territory) or by settling in France if you obtain a residence permit.

 CREATE YOUR BUSINESS

-Market study and financing plan (including the search for state aid and subsidies).

-Define the management bodies (shareholder(s), director(s), Board of Directors) and share capital.
-If the foreign director is outside the European Union, find out about the residence permit required.

-STEP 3 Choose its corporate form and draft its articles of association and/or shareholders' agreement.
-If necessary, start the application for a residence permit.
-You are recommended to seek assistance from an advisor in the essential steps involved in setting up a business.
-STEP 4 Check the availability of the business name.
-Protect your intellectual property.

-STEP 5 Domiciliation of the business (full ownership, lease, domiciliation).

-Open a bank account and deposit the share capital in it.

-STEP 7 Register your business with the relevant office, attaching, where applicable, the residence permit of the foreign director and carry out the necessary legal publications.

-STEP 8 Receive your K-Bis certificate and start your business!

-#2.1 You wish to monitor your investment or run your business from abroad?
+You wish to monitor your investment or run your business from abroad?

 For personal or professional reasons, you can choose to invest or to set up a business in France without residing on the territory.

 A foreign national not residing in France can register their business, without any particular formality to be carried out, prior to registration to the Company Register.

 When you travel to France (business trips, management meeting, monitoring activities, etc.), you will need to apply for a short-stay visa.
 However, bear in mind that managing a French business from outside France can sometimes prove complicated from an operational point of view, especially during the launch phase.

+Travel visa

-Travel visa If you travel a lot in France, consider applying for a travel visa (visa de circulation).
+If you travel a lot in France, consider applying for a travel visa (visa de circulation).
 It is a multiple-entry short-stay visa that allows foreign nationals to travel frequently in one or more States of the Schengen Area, during its period of validity.

 Travel visas are intended in particular for people wishing to conduct business relations in France without actually residing in the country, thereby saving holders doing business in France from having to apply for a new visa each time they travel.

 It allows stays of less than 90 days accumulated within the Schengen Area by period of six months.
 They are issued for a total period of six months to five years.
 This visa does not allow the holder to settle in France.

-In order to respect the duration of stay in the Schengen Area, calculate the time you have A calculator is available on the European Commission website #2.2 You wish to reside in France?
+In order to respect the duration of stay in the Schengen Area, calculate the time you have spent:

+A calculator is available on the European Commission website

+You wish to reside in France?